-- Case for support

-- Justification of resources

-- Data Management Plan (for grants planning to generate data)
+- Case for support including a vision statement for the delivery of PRUK - Justification of resources - Data Management Plan (for grants planning to generate data) - CV

-- CV

-List of Publications, Letter of Support, Proposal Cover Letter, Facility form, Final/Interim Report, and Other are optional attachments and should only be included where necessary.
-Please note that Project Student Requests are not eligible for this call.
+List of Publications, Letter of Support, Proposal Cover Letter, Facility form, Project Student Request and Other are optional attachments\ and should be included where necessary. \Please note guidance against these specific attachment types below, as to when submission is considered mandatory/appropriate.

-Important note: If you are unclear about whether you can include a specific attachment please contact Productivity@esrc.ukri.org for advice, as unrequested attachments can hinder the processing of your application.
+Important note: If you are unclear about whether you can include a specific attachment please contact PRUK@ukri.org for advice, as unrequested attachments can hinder the processing of your application.
 ESRC reserves the right to return or reject proposals that include attachments not permitted on this call.

-Case for support (maximum of 12 sides of A4)
+Case for support (maximum of 8 sides of A4)

 This is the body of your research proposal.
-It must not exceed 12 sides and must include the following sections:
+It must not exceed 8 pages and must include the following sections: